Gladys Virginia Drotleff, Salem, Ohio

 Gladys was a member of Salem United Methodist Church.

-Survivors include her stepson, Jay Drotleff of Salem; two stepdaughters, Karen Lee Tynes of Seattle, Washington and Judy K. Haller of Suffolk, Virginia; two stepgrandchildren, Becky and Emily and two sisters, Thelma Poage and Betty Unger, both of Salem.
+Survivors include her stepson, Jay Drotleff of Salem and two stepdaughters, Karen Lee Tynes of Seattle, Washington and Judy K. Haller of Suffolk, Virginia; two step grandchildren, Becky and Emily and two sisters, Thelma Poage and Betty Unger, both of Salem.

 Besides her parents and husband, a stepfather, Willard Smith also preceded her in death.